United Arab Emirates

 and Timeout Dubai for concert and party news.

 Dubai's clubs and bars are found mostly in the large 4- and 5-star hotels because of the emirate's strict liquor laws.
 The legal drinking age is 21, although patrons must be 25 to enter a nightclub.
 For this reason it is wise to carry some form of identification when heading out at night.

 Some good options for a night out include the Parisian-style Boudoir, ever-trendy Zinc, and Kasbar, in the opulent One & Only Royal Mirage Hotel.
 Buddha Bar, in the Grosvenor House Hotel complex at Dubai Marina, has great open-air views of the Arabian Gulf and two levels, a restaurant, a bar and a lounge.
 Of the few areas outside of hotels that sell alcohol, the Irish Village next to the Aviation Club of Dubai is a favourite watering hole with tourists and non-Muslim residents.

 For an alcohol-free option, Dubai Creek Park is a popular place to spend an evening.
 The atmosphere at night is wonderful and very festive and the park is never crowded due its sheer size.

-It is worth noting that in Dubai homosexuality, public displays of sexuality, and drugs are strictly forbidden and penalties are enforced against those transgressing!
-It is also illegal to be publicly intoxicated so catch a cab home if you've overindulged.
+It is worth noting that in Dubai homosexuality, public displays of sexuality, and drugs are strictly forbidden and penalties are enforced against those transgressing.
+It is also illegal to be publicly intoxicated so those who have overindugled are strongly advised to catch a taxi home.